Editor's Note — Are you affected by the London Tube strike? Send us your photos and stories by tagging @cnnireport on Twitter or Instagram.

 Without the trusty Tube, as the Underground system is widely known, commuters and tourists alike were forced to find their way to their destinations by bus, train, bicycle, taxi or on foot.

-A time lapse video posted to Instagram on Wednesday showed commuters climbing over the walls surrounding the steps of the Oxford Circus station to try to catch the last trains home.
+A time-lapse video posted to Instagram Wednesday evening, when the strike started, shows commuters climbing over the walls surrounding the steps of the Oxford Circus station to try to catch the last trains home.

 Abbie Morrow posted a photo to Instagram showing the clogged streets of London as seen from her view on an hour and 15-minute bus ride.

 For those who preferred to trust their own feet, Britain's Independent newspaper tweeted an image of a pedestrian-friendly map showing walking times between stations.